Easy Baked Bean Dip

 Preheat your oven to 350°F.

-Spread the mixture evenly into a 9-inch pie plate or similar oven-safe shallow dish.
-Sprinkle the shredded cheddar cheese evenly over the top.
+Spread the mixture into a 9-inch pie plate or any shallow, oven-safe container.
+Top with the shredded cheddar.

 Can I use a full can of refried beans?